-- extend the changes to the pension system to labour market legislation in order to achieve the goals set by the coalition (decent/adequate pensions); a significant part of issues faced by the pension system could be addressed by increasing the activity rates of the 55+ generation through "cutting the bride to retirement" and stimulating work activity just after fulfilling the retirement conditions, - a broad range of stakeholders should be involved in the process in order to gain a broader consensus, understanding and support to the proposed changes; unanimous support of the Economic and social council is needed in order to assure a successful outcome in the Parliament, - the most relevant documents were the white book on pensions and a 2017 agreement of the social partners giving a general outline of future changes to the pension system; this was to be combined with the coalition parties programmes and the coalition contract, - the expectations of the coalition parties, including two parties which had pensioneers as their primary voting base, were high and diverging, hence interviews were to be held in order to prepare an adequate proposal and align expectations/goals, - changes should happen fast, since it was likely that the government would not be able to complete the usual four years term.2
+- to extend the changes to the pension system to labor market legislation in order to achieve the goals set by the coalition (decent/adequate pensions); a significant part of the issues faced by the pension system could be addressed by increasing the activity rates of the 55+ generation through "cutting the bride to retirement" and stimulating work activity just after fulfilling the retirement conditions - to involve a broad range of stakeholders in the process in order to gain a broader consensus, understanding and support to the proposed changes; unanimous support of the economic and social council is needed to ensure a successful outcome in the Parliament

+- the most relevant documents were the white book on pensions and a 2017 agreement of the social partners giving a general outline of future changes to the pension system; this was to be combined with the coalition parties' programs and the coalition contract - the expectations of the coalition parties, including two parties with the retired as their primary voting base, were high and diverging, hence interviews were to be held in order to prepare an adequate proposal and align the expectations/goals - changes should happen fast since it was likely that the government would not be able to complete the usual four years term

-Subsequently the negotiations process took more than half a year, significantly squeezing the time available to other phases.
-However, the project that started in October 2018 ended on time with the adoption of the amendments to the pension and labour market laws in late 2019 (in force since 2020).
+Subsequently, the negotiation process took more than half a year, significantly squeezing the time available for other phases.
+However, the project that started in October 2018 ended on time with the adoption of the amendments to the pension and labor market laws in late 2019 (in force since 2020).